 If you feel you have been falsely or unfairly accused of violating this Code of Conduct, you should notify TAG with a concise description of your grievance.
 Your grievance will be handled in accordance with our existing governing policies.

 Only permanent resolutions (such as bans) may be appealed.
 To appeal a decision of the working group, contact TAG with your appeal and the TAG board will review the case.

 8. Photography and Video

-Please be aware that photographs, video and audio recordings will occur, and that members likenesses may appear in these recordings.
-Attending TAG events constitutes an agreement by members and visiting professionals a use of their likeness for TAG promotional material without compensation.
+Please be aware that photographs, as well as video and audio recordings, will occur at events, and that members’ likenesses may appear in these recordings.
+Attending TAG events constitutes an agreement by members and visiting professionals the free use of their likeness for TAG promotional material without compensation.

 9. Minor Attendees